Meet Our Members

 Sue & Larry Slater

-Sue Slater was born on January 30, 1949.
+Sue Slater was born in 1949.
 Larry Slater was born on November 19, 1947.
 Both Sue and Larry were born and raised in Barrow-in-Furness, Lancaster, England.
 It was a bit like the boy/girl next door story.
 They have known each other since Sue was 15 and Larry was 17.
 They were married in 1969 and have been married for 52 years!
 Sue and Larry moved to Canada in 1972.
 Larry worked in the shipyard in Barrow and did an apprenticeship and was a junior engineer in oil and gas.
 Eventually becoming a PDS-3D in computing.
 He retired in 2015.
 Prior to leaving England, Sue was a dental nurse (assistant).
 In Calgary, where Sue and Larry were living, she worked as an Insurance Underwriter and eventually became an Insurance Adjuster.
 Sue retired at age 55.
 Larry and Sue moved around quite a bit during their working years and finally settled in Vernon in 2009.

 They were married for 18 months when they were blessed with their first child, a daughter in 1970, who lives in Alberta.
 They then had a son, born in 1974, who resides in Vernon.
 Their daughter has 4 children ranging in ages of 32, 30, 26 & 20.
 Their son has 3 children ranging in ages of, 3 & 1.
 Sue and Larry have their first great-grandchild, a little girl, due in June.